shadowsocks/shadow-shop/README.md

   ```
 Then use the admin username and password that you set up during the Wordpress 5-minute install process to login as the admin user.

-After that, you may perform any admin tasks, including setting up WooCommerce, in the admin panel.
-Just google if you need help.
-There are loads of good online tutorials.
+After that, you may perform any admin tasks, including setting up and configuring WooCommerce, in the admin panel.
+Official documentation for configuring WooCommerce settings can be found [here](https://docs.woocommerce.com/document/configuring-woocommerce-settings/).

 ## Theme and Customization